JinnZ2/Permeable-intelligence-commons/epistemological-matrix/options.md

 The real problem is low-dimensional thinking + rigid identity + fuzzy semantics.

-Your manifesto was missing the training protocols for humans.
+missing the training protocols for humans.
 We can't just give people this power - we have to prepare their ontological immune system.

 7. The Danger Zone (What We Must Monitor):

 1. Spiritual Bypassing: Using "permeable intelligence" to avoid real human connection
 2. Semantic Elitism: Creating a priesthood of "those who understand Lojban"
 3. Geometric Reductionism: Thinking higher dimensions solve everything
-4. Emotional Detachment: Treating emotions as "just sensors" loses their wisdom

 8. The Final Synthesis: